Sylius/Sylius/bundles/SyliusInventoryBundle/installation.rst

 Note that we are using base entity from Sylius bundle, which means inheriting some functionality inventory bundle provides.
 `InventoryUnit` holds the reference to stockable object, which is `Book` in our case.
-So, if we use `InventoryOperator` to create inventory units, they will reference given book entity.
+So, if we use the `InventoryOperator` to create inventory units, they will reference the given book entity.

 Container configuration
 -----------------------